 To achieve the Counselling Studies Level 3 Certificate, learners must be assessed as proficient in all seven learning outcomes of the mandatory unit and must be assessed as proficient in both internal and external assessments.

-The expectation from CPCAB is that learners have a minimum of 80% attendence and it is essential learners are able to attend the first session.
+The expectation from CPCAB is that learners have a minimum of 80% attendance and it is essential learners are able to attend the first session.

 After qualifying at Level 3, you can apply for the CPCAB Level 4 Diploma in Therapeutic Counselling which qualifies you as a Counselling Practitioner.

-You must have undertaken and proficiently passed a counselling skills training course, such as our Level 2 Certificate in Counselling Skills or an equivalent qualification of at least 75 Guided Learning Hours from another institution.
+- You must have undertaken and proficiently passed a counselling skills training course, e.g. our Level 2 Certificate in Counselling Skills or an equivalent qualification of at least 75 Guided Learning Hours from another institution.

-This can be verified by providing: A Level 2 Certificate from a reputable training institution that abides by the Ethical Framework and guidelines set out by a recognised counselling association e.g. BACP and a portfolio of work
+This can be verified by providing: a Level 2 Certificate from a reputable training institution which abides by the Ethical Framework and guidelines set out by a recognised counselling association e.g. BACP. and a portfolio of work